Individuals, employers, and other organizations may have various reasons to locate person by Social Security Number.

 While the registration process can take some time, using the Social Security Administration’s Social Security Number Verification Service is an excellent way for employers to verify a Social Security Number against its associated name – a great start when attempting to find someone by Social Security Number for free.

-For searchers who aren’t employers, but still wish to validate an SSN against the SSA’s records, other, third party verification services exist.
+For searchers who aren’t employers, but still wish to validate an SSN against the SSA’s records, other, third-party verification services exist.

-Find Missing Person By Social Security Number
+Find Missing Person by Social Security Number

-Whether it’s an estranged relative, long-lost friend, or someone who needs to be located for legal reasons, there are any number of reasons why someone may wish to find a missing person by social security number.
+Whether it’s an estranged relative, a long-lost friend, or someone who needs to be located for legal reasons, there are any number of reasons why someone may wish to find a missing person by social security number.

 Luckily, options to do so abound, ranging from free, to inexpensive, to exhaustive and comprehensive.